 If the additional level of detail provided by logging messages is not enough, you can go further with actual DEBUGGING.
 For this, add the --dbg or --idbg flag to the main datalad command, as in datalad --dbg status.
-Adding this flag will enter a Python or IPython debugger when something unexpectedly crashes.
+Adding this flag will enter a Python316 or IPython debugger317 when something unexpectedly crashes.
 This allows you to debug the program right when it fails, inspect available variables and their values, or step back and forth through the source code.
-Note that debugging experience is not a prerequisite when using DataLad - although it is an exciting life skill.
-The official Python docs provide a good overview on the available debugger commands if you are interested in learning more about this.
+Note that debugging experience is not a prerequisite when using DataLad - although it is an exciting life skill318.
+The official Python docs319 provide a good overview on the available debugger commands if you are interested in learning more about this.